-

 Citizens seeking to vote by mail MUST REQUEST a mail-in ballot.

-• The Board of Elections must receive the application for a mail-in ballot by May 7 to vote by mail in the 2024 Primary Election.
+- The Board of Elections must receive the application for a mail-in ballot by October 29 to vote by mail in the 2024 General Election.
 See below for complete instructions.

 Registering to Vote